iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted14017/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 2 reviews"/>
 </p>

+> App seems like it would be useful, but you need a verification code to give a positive result, and nobody knows how to get this code.
+My friend tested positive and I didn't receive any alert after being near her because she didn't get any info about a verification code, even when she asked about it.
+Being able to self report would make this much more useful.<br> :date: __2020-12-20 01:52:58__

+> Wish I didn't have to have my bluetooth on for it work.<br> :date: __2020-12-18 06:24:46__

+> it doesn't notify me at all. we had 2 positive at work but this never notified me. its not working.<br> :date: __2020-12-14 14:55:24__

 > As big of a joke as our leaders!
 SMH<br> :date: __2020-12-07 11:01:49__

 > The verification code is next to impossible to get.
 Whatcom County doesn't seem to know much about how to produce the code or don't seem to care.
 Perhaps the number from the test results should be a code number.<br> :date: __2020-12-06 18:17:01__